sustainable Christmas in the Canary Islands

 5. Switch to LED Christmas lights

 Ok, we know, Christmas lights don’t use that much electricity as many other things at your home, but not only can switching to LED lights save you money on your electricity bills this holiday season – because they use 90% less energy – LEDs last about 200,000 hours, meaning you won’t have to replace them for a very long time.
 And we’re big defenders of the principal ‘many small steps can make one big difference’!

 6. Send a different type of Christmas card

 Christmas cards, that lovely tradition, but one that also results in lots and lots of unnecessary waste.
 The best way to avoid that, is to start sending digital wishes.
 You could use the free design app Canva to create your very own!
 And if granny doesn’t have an email, why not give her an extra phone call this year instead of sending her a card!

 If you really really must send out cards, go for the sustainable kind.
 Those are the ones made of recycled paper, or even better, of seed paper.
 Yes, you read that right.
-Spanish company Sheedo has specialised in seed paper and offers a fantastic collection of Christmas cards.
+Spanish company Sheedo has specialised in seed paper and offers a fantastic collection of sustainable Christmas cards.
 The best part of it all, instead of throwing the card away after the holidays, your loved ones can plant it.